TheTaylorLee/docker-transcodeautomation/README.md

 ```

 ## Statistics
-- /docker-transcodeautomation/data/MediaDB.sqlite volume file is a sqlite database containing logs and statistics
+- /docker-transcodeautomation/data/MediaDB.sqlite volume file is a sqlite database containing media data and statistics
 - Any sqlite viewer of choice can be leveraged if desired to view this data
 - The following statistics are recorded